How To Fix Excel Circular Reference Error?

 If this whole process confuses you then just think over it how much your Excel application gets confused.

-Method 2# Enable / Disable Circular References In Excel
+Method 2- Enable / Disable Circular References to Fix Circular Reference Errors in Excel

-• If you are an Excel 2003 user then hit the Iterative Calculation option present within the Menu > Tools > Options > Calculation tab.
+• Click on Iterative Calculation option present within the Menu > Tools > Options > Calculation tab.

 enable circular reference 1